Man convicted in slain Ohio family case gets life in prison

-WAVERLY, Ohio (AP) — A man convicted in the killings of eight members of an Ohio family was sentenced Monday to life in prison without the possibility of parole.
+WAVERLY, Ohio (AP) — A man convicted in the killings of eight members of an Ohio family was sentenced Monday to life in prison without the possibility of parole for his role in what one surviving relative called a “monstrous act” of mass murder.

 Wagner, 31, declined to make a statement in court, and his lawyer said he maintains his innocence.